-Topic Date Assignment Due Part II: Applying Your Skills I - Telecommunications Tower Ordinance Mapping Review Session.
+Topic Date Assignment Due Module 2: Applying Your Skills, Part I - Your Choice of Mapping Projects: (1) Telecommunications Tower Regulations or (2) City of Mountain View, CA General Plan Update Maps Review Session.
 We will start by reviewing your work on Assignment E - "New Life for Old Maps".
-Next, we will review course material covered in Part 1.
-Then we start Part 2.
+Next, we will review course material covered in Module 1.
+Then we start Module 2.
 In this phase of the course, students apply their ArcGIS Pro skills to a project that mimics professional practice undertaken by urban planners who know how to use GIS tools.
-Specifically, students will examine local Bay Area zoning Assignment E Apr.
-14 ordinances to see how they impact the siting of (Georeferencing historic maps telecommunications towers.
-Results are due on May 12 and will to digital basemaps) include a detailed map and accompanying findings report.
+Students will choose between (1) a project that examines Assignment E local Bay Area zoning ordinances to see how they impact the Apr.
+11 (Georeferencing historic maps siting of telecommunications towers or (2) replicating maps that to digital basemaps) were used as part of the City of Mountain View's General Plan Update process.
+Results are due on May 9 and will include detailed maps and an accompanying findings report.
 Class time will be available on Apr.
-21, Apr.
-28, and May 5 to review project approaches and progress with the instructor.
-Get ready to build your resume with powerful, marketable, indemand skills!
+18, Apr.
+25, and May 2 to review progress with the instructor and student assistant.
+Get ready to build your resume with very marketable, in-demand skills!
 In-Class Work Session: Telecommunications Tower Ordinances Assignment G (Part 1) Apr.
-21 (Assignment F) and Independent Final Project (Assignment G) Draft of Final Course Project Description Assignment G (Parts 2,3) In-Class Work Session: Telecommunications Tower Ordinances Final Course Project Apr.
-28 (Assignment F) and Independent Final Project (Assignment G) Description and Hand-Drawn Concept Map In-Class Work Session: Telecommunications Tower Ordinances May 05 (Assignment F) and Independent Final Project (Assignment G) Part III: Applying Your Skills II - Independent GIS Final Project Assignment F May 12 In-Class Work Session: Independent Final Project (Assign.
-G) (Tele.
-Tower Mapping)
+18 or Mt.
+View General Plan Update mapping (Assignment F) and Draft of Final Course Independent Final Project (Assignment G) Project Description Assignment G (Parts 2,3) In-Class Work Session: same as above Apr.
+25 Final Course Project Description and Hand-Drawn Concept Map In-Class Work Session: same as above May 02 Module 3: Applying Your Skills, Part 2 - Independent GIS Final Project May 09 In-Class Work Session: Independent Final Project (Assign.
+G) Assignment F Assignment G (Part 4) Final Course Project Report, Final Class Meeting (attendance required) Poster Map, and Class - Final Project Presentations May 16 Presentation - Final Project Report Due - Final Project Poster Map Class Participation (upload reflections on Canvas)